-Now that we’ve identified the two ‘horror stories’ – ‘Nature is our slave’, ‘Productivity (alone) is success’ – that are helping to weave the narrative of separation and design our broken economy, we can start to do something about them.
+Now that we’ve noticed the two ‘horror stories’ – ‘Nature is our slave’, and ‘Productivity (alone) is success’ – that are weaving the narrative of separation and maintaining our deadly economy, we can start to do something about them.

-These harmful horror stories show up in all sorts of places in our culture, from blockbuster films to board games and museum exhibits.
-We need to spot and reveal the horror stories in these things, so that together we can dismantle and drop them.
+These harmful horror stories show up all over the place, from blockbuster films to board games and museum exhibits.
+We need to spot and reveal the way these horror stories are showing up, so that together we can let go of them.

-While we’re doing that, we’ll also spot and share the places where the healthy ‘love stories’ – ‘Nature is our family’, ‘Wellbeing is success’ – show up, so that we can carry them instead – more on that in the next chapter.
+While we’re doing that, we’ll also notice where the healthy ‘love stories’ – ‘Nature is our family’, ‘Wellbeing is success’ – show up, so that we can carry them instead – more on that in the next chapter.

 “The human species thinks in metaphors and learns through stories”

-As storytellers, we have immense power, and therefore responsibility, to get this right.
+As storytellers and story carriers we have immense power and therefore responsibility.
 What follows below is just the beginning of a process that we hope can continue well beyond this site.

 “Revealing the system

 to itself is a powerful change-making device”

 The approach we’re taking here is grounded in an understanding of culture and system change.

 Experts in these fields recognise the importance of revealing what we’re getting wrong, whilst highlighting where something better is already happening.